Getting Started

 Next Steps

 New to Blocks?
 Check out the Getting Started guide to learn the basics.
-Learn more about:- Available Coding Agents and their capabilities
+Learn more about:- Plan Mode for collaborative planning

-- Commands for reusable prompts
+- Skills for reusable prompts

 - Multi-Repo Support for working across repositories